 Every state has different laws and statutes surrounding payday lending.
 This is because it depends on how each consumer protection office handles high-risk borrowing.

-Thirty-seven states authorize payday lending through specific statutes including Alabama, Colorado, California, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Ohio, Tennessee, Texas.
+Thirty-seven states authorize payday lending through specific statutes including Alabama, Colorado, California, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maryland, Ohio, Tennessee, Texas, Wisconsin.